 Room 419 is Theodora’s space.
 She was a tiny woman (we’re talking four feet tall) who worked at The Crescent and when you stay in her room, make sure to clean up after yourself…or she will.
 Some guests report that they’ll come back to their room after being out for the day and find their bags packed by the door.

 After the ghost tour, I decided to take some pictures of my sister who was petting one of the two resident cats.
 But there is also a resident ghost cat, Morris, whose framed picture hangs above this couch.
 I got this cool orb that I am quite proud of.
 Plus, in the making of this post, every time I viewed the picture it was positioned correctly.
-But each time I downloaded it to Blogger, it showed up rotated!
+But each time I downloaded it, it showed up rotated!
 I’ll take it to mean that the ghosts approve of this post.

 Originally posted on www.camillefaye.com.